 You might have caught a cold if you are experiencing these symptoms:

-If it hurts to move — that tough gym class might not be entirely to blame.
+If it hurts to move, that tough gym class might not be entirely to blame.
 If the soreness sticks around for a few days that could be a sign of the flu.
-Start taking some medicine for the pain, like ibuprofen, drinking plenty of fluids, reducing your stress, and getting lots of sleep and you will probably start to feel better.
-Phew!
+Start taking some medicine for the pain, like ibuprofen, drink plenty of fluids, reduce your stress, and get lots of sleep, and you will probably start to feel better.

-Whether you're wearing so many layers you've basically cocooned yourself, or "Is it hot in here or just me?" is no longer a pick up line, but a genuine concern — then it's probably time to take your temperature.
-A low fever can go hand in hand with a cold coming on.
+Whether you're wearing so many layers you've basically cocooned yourself, then it's probably time to take your temperature.
+A low fever — under 100 degrees-ish — can go hand in hand with a cold coming on.
 It's not worth rallying for happy hour if you've got these symptoms, you don't want to push yourself and make things worse.

 Sometimes a cool cloth on the forehead or popping some ibuprofen just doesn't cut it when it comes to scaring off a headache.
 Unfortunately, this pain can be a symptom of the cold and flu, or a sinus infection.
 Relaxing in a dark room can help ... or there is always stuffing your face with gingerbread (though not as of yet a medically proven treatment)!

 Feeling stuffed up can slow you down big time.
 To clear that congestion, Dr. Sonpal recommends gargling with warm water and salt as well as doing a saline rinse to clear out bacteria.

 8. Decreased Appetite